HanumankumarP/restaurantReviews/README.md

 ## Running the Application

-+ I forked the starter code to my GitHub account which was given by the udacity.
-+ Cloned this repository to my personal computer by using `git clone` command.
++ Cloned the repository which was provided by udacity to my personal computer by using `git clone` command.
 + Installed Python in my local system by using `sudo apt-get install python3` command.
 Changed the directory to my downloaded project
 + Run the python http server by using `python -m SimpleHTTPServer` command it took `8000` as port.
 + FInally opened `localhost:8000` url in my browser to check the output.